 Will my Blade-Free LASIK procedure hurt?

-LASIK surgery in considered painless.
+LASIK surgery is considered painless.
 Most LASIK and IntraLASIK surgery patients find the procedure to be only slightly uncomfortable.
-Prior to LASIK surgery, anesthetic drops are used to numb the eye , and a mild sedative may also be used in some cases.
+Before LASIK surgery, anesthetic drops are used to numb the eye, and a mild sedative may also be used in some cases.
 Patients are usually able to resume normal activities the following day.

 What is the recovery like after LASIK procedure?

-Most of our LASIK surgery patients see well the day following the procedure and are able to resume normal activities.
-In fact, many patients receive blade-free IntraLASIK surgery after work and are able to return the following day.
+Most of our LASIK surgery patients see well the day following the procedure and can resume normal activities.
+Many patients receive blade-free IntraLASIK surgery after work and can return the following day.
 Patients who have higher prescriptions, and therefore a greater refractive error to correct, may recover more slowly.
 In most cases, vision improves dramatically a few days after the procedure.
-During your LASIK surgery consultation at our practice serving San Antonio, Austin and surrounding areas, Dr. Baribeau can explain the recovery process in more detail.
+During your LASIK surgery consultation at our practice serving San Antonio, Austin, and surrounding areas, Dr. Baribeau can explain the recovery process in more detail.

 Are there risks involved with Blade-Free LASIK Surgery?

 As with any surgical procedure, there are risks involved in LASIK surgery.
-However, a number of clinical studies have shown that the all-laser IntraLASIK procedure is the safest, most precise, vision technology available today.
+However, several clinical studies have shown that the all-laser IntraLASIK procedure is the safest, most precise vision technology available today.
 During your consultation with Dr. Baribeau, the risk factors of LASIK surgery, as well as any individual risk factors that may be present, will be thoroughly explained so you can make an informed decision about your vision correction surgery.
-Potential complications include dryness, surgical flap complications, under- or over-correction, and night glare.
+Potential complications include dryness, surgical flap complications, under-or over-correction, and night glare.
 To minimize these risks, Dr. Baribeau provides a comprehensive eye exam to each of his patients with a thorough pre-operative screening to determine whether he or she is a suitable candidate for laser vision correction.